xueking1/VirInteraction/README.md

 This is the implementation of ***VirInteraction*** ,  a semantic-guided Virtual-LiDAR fusion method to enhance the interaction of virtual points and LiDAR points.
 This code is mainly based on [OpenPCDet](https://github.com/open-mmlab/OpenPCDet), some codes are from [Virconv](https://github.com/hailanyi/TED), [PENet](https://github.com/JUGGHM/PENet_ICRA2021), [mmsegmentation](https://github.com/open-mmlab/mmsegmentation/tree/main) and [PointConv](https://github.com/DylanWusee/pointconv).

 ## News
-* [2024-12-19] The paper " VirInteraction" has been accepted for RAL (URL: [VirInteraction](https://ieeexplore.ieee.org/document/10829633)) !
+* [2024-12-19] The paper **"VirInteraction: Enhancing Virutal-LiDAR Points Interaction by Using Image Semantics and Density Estimation for 3D Object Detection"** has been accepted for RAL (URL: [VirInteraction](https://ieeexplore.ieee.org/document/10829633)) !
-* [2024-12-31] The paper VirInteraction has been transfered to IROS 2025!
+* [2024-12-31] The paper **VirInteraction** has been transfered to IROS 2025!
 * [2025-01-09] The code of this paper is currently in the **beta version**, and its usability and readability are poor.
 Therefore, this code will be released after optimization.
 * [2025-01-09] **How to test the detection accuracy at different distances** (Figure 7 of the paper) has been relased.4
 * [2025-01-09] **How to generate virtual points** by using different depth incomplete methods (Table I of the paper) has been open source.